top of page

-A summer art camp for students age 7-10 and 11-14 explored bricolage, a simple construction technique, to recreate and reinterpret their favorite everyday objects.
-Using common and cast-off mixed-media materials, student artists investigated the life forces and phenomena of objects, and what they communicate about us.
-Using low-risk prompts and critical thinking, students were inspired to engage the studio through experimentation, collaboration, and play.
+A summer art camp for students aged 7-10 and 11-14 introduced participants to bricolage, a creative construction technique that encourages the recreation and reinterpretation of everyday objects.
+Using common and repurposed mixed-media materials, student artists explored the life forces and meanings of these objects, reflecting on what they reveal about our lives.

 Impressions of Point, 2018-2019